PeepalFarm/peepalfarm.github.io/markdown/rules.md

 * Please stay on the paths.
 This includes walking on the porch instead of in the grass.

-* People who are here as part of the work exchange program, work 36 hours per week (6 hour days, 6 days per week).

 * Leave things as you found them, including the community shower and toilet.
 The community is responsible for cleaning the community toilet.
 Please be sure to clean behind you and if you see the toilet needs a scrub, scrub it!
 Also pick your hair out of the shower drain.
 GROSS.

 * Please throw used toilet paper in the bin in the bathroom NOT in the toilet!
 We will have a clogged up septic and you will have to fix it.

 * If you generate any non-recyclable or non-biodegradable trash you must store it and take it with you when you leave.

 * Respect staff space.
 The staff rooms, staff toilet, and staff shower are their space.
-Please do not use them (The only exception is doing laundry in the tusla in the staff shower).
+Please do not use them.

 * On the day you arrive and the day that you leave please sun your blankets and clean your room.